johnwalicki/viam-people-detection-sensor/README.md

 ### Attributes

-Note that this example has three attributes fields that get passed to the local module.
+This example has three attributes fields that get passed to the local module.
 These can be used to customize which vision model and camera is selected and modify the confidence score of the people detector transform.

-Note that the sensor reports the returned status from the `main.py` function `get_readings()` in the TEST **GetReadings** field of the Viam app.
+The sensor reports the returned status from the `main.py` function `get_readings()` in the TEST **GetReadings** field of the Viam app.

 ![Viam app screenshot of attributes](images/peopleSensorComponent-attributes.png)